UWC Procedures

 A person who has experienced Title IX sexual misconduct may bring a formal complaint to the UWC, so long as these conditions are met:

-• The alleged misconduct meets the definition of Title IX sexual misconduct under federal regulations.
+• The alleged misconduct meets the definition of Title IX sexual misconduct under federal regulations (2020 Final Rule), which is set forth in the Policy Against Discrimination, Harassment, and Sexual Misconduct.

 • At the time the complaint is filed, the person bringing the complaint is participating in or seeking to participate in a Yale program or activity.